 But ten years is a long time in medicine.
 Heck: it’s a long time in anything.
 Ten years ago, rum & coke was my drink of choice and I thought Nando’s was a classy dining establishment.
 (Don’t get me wrong: Nando’s is great.
 I just no longer say “Let’s push the boat out and have a mega-poncey evening” when suggesting a meal there.)

 In those ten-ish years, IVF specialists have been busy working to improve the efficiency of embryo freezing and thawing – and they’ve done a spectacular job.

-There have been two major developments in the world of FET:
+These two major developments in the world of FET are:

 Embryo freezing has been around since the 1980s, but back then the process (known as “slow programmable freezing”, or SPF) involved simply cooling down the embryo until it finally froze.
 The problem with this method?
 Ice crystals would form inside the cells of each embryo, damaging it and resulting in either a low survival rate or (if the embryo survived) a rubbish chance of successful implantation.